 Direct loading of the Cookie Solution

 If Google PageSpeed provided you with a suggestion similar to the following, we can help you solve the problem:

 Look through the browser’s cache: If there is a maximum age for statistic resources in the HTTP headers or if an expiry date is set, the browser will load the the resources previously downloaded from the local disk instead of from the network.

-To bypass iubenda _cs.js, the first thing to do is get the hash from the desired version.
-As we saw before, you need to substitute “0.13.20” with the version of the Cookie Solution you wish to activate and visit cdn.iubenda.com/cs/versions/iubenda_cs-0.13.20.js (if you wish to activate the last available option, head directly to the following address).
+To bypass iubenda_cs.js, you’ll have to get the hash from the desired version.
+As we saw before, visit https://cdn.iubenda.com/cs/versions/iubenda_cs-1.8.2.js and substitute “1.8.2” with the version of the Cookie Solution you wish to activate (if you wish to activate the last available option, head directly to the following address).

 If you decide to block the iubenda Cookie Solution at a specific version, we suggest that you manually update it so that you may continue to benefit from our updates.